ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 These transfer stages will be further discussed below.

-# Transfer Initiation Claims negotiations (Stage-1)
+# Transfer Initiation Claims negotiations (Stage 1)
 {: #phase-one}

 The purpose of this stage is for the sender gateway (G1) and